 NMT is a selective admissions program.
 Students must be accepted to the program before registering for any NMT courses.

 Rowan College requires all students accepted into the NMT program to complete a criminal history background check (CHBC), a mandatory requirement of clinical agencies to engage in patient care.
 Students denied the opportunity to participate in the clinical agency as a result of the CHBC will be dismissed from the NMT program.

-Students may download the Program Requirements to view a semester-by-semester breakdown of the required classes and electives for this program.
+Students can download the Program Guide listed above to view a semester-by-semester breakdown of the required classes and electives for this program.